 As it continued, Adam moved it into his own social media activity.
 Doing random coffee drop offs, giving away flowers, and even hugs.
 They then added in charity work to the campaign, by helping a local shelter, a family in need and more.

 One day he used the term Caring Counts on one of his Tweets and used the #CaringCounts hashtag.
 Then he used it again, and again… Then an amazing thing started to happen.
 Other people began to use the hashtag when they were doing nice things for people, or asking for help for themselves or others.
 A small community movement was happening.
 This wasn’t a movement that happened on purpose, but rather it began uniting people for a common purpose– to make others smile.

 Adam had the logo designed on a hunch, as he felt there was something special happening.
 He didn’t know what, when, if or how he would ever do anything with the logo but it was made.

 Then, at his 40th birthday surprise party, he received a #CaringCounts gift of his own.
 His friend Jeff surprised him; he had bought 48 T Shirts with the #CaringCounts logo.

-To inspire businesses to embrace the power of caring in Employee Culture, Customer Service, Social Media and beyond….
+To inspire businesses to embrace the power of caring in Employee Culture, Hospitality, Brand Storytelling and in life….